 Monica Peabody is the proud mother of an incredible daughter born in 1990.
 A single mother shortly after her daughter’s birth, she got to experience our society’s lack of support and disrespect for single mothers first hand.
 A committed breast-feeder, Monica was often made to feel that even that was an act of defiance.
 Raising a child during the passage of welfare reform made an avid activist of Monica.
 She joined the policy committee of the Welfare Rights Organizing Coalition (WROC) when her daughter was a preschooler and they began to protest and lobby to end poverty.
 When she moved to Olympia from Seattle in 1995, she was shocked to discover there was no welfare rights organization.
 After multiple conversations with parents who were being told they had to quit college and go find low-wage work, they started organizing and held their first welfare rights meeting in Olympia in 1997.
 Monica accepted a VISTA position with WROC in 1998 so she could quit cleaning houses and organize full time.
 Although the VISTA stipend is considered poverty wages, it was more than twice her welfare grant.
 What’s unbelievable is that a welfare grant is smaller today than hers was 20 years ago.
 Watching more and more families falling into poverty and being disregarded by our society is heartbreaking, yet makes the work toward building resistance all the more crucial.
 Monica also works at the Olympia Food Cooperative.
 She plays and teaches old-time banjo.

-Jennifer Roberts has volunteered with WROC and POWER for a long time.
-She loves the work of POWER.
-She knows that poverty is not a choice, it happens to you.
-She has gained an incredible amount of knowledge since she started volunteering.
-She wants to continue to help in the fight to eradicate poverty.
-She also helped with the founding of POWER.
-Some of her skills include fundraising, outreach, legislative education, and databasing.
+Jennifer Roberts volunteered with WROC and POWER for a long time.
+She loved the work of POWER.
+She knew that poverty is not a choice, it happens to you.
+She gained an incredible amount of knowledge volunteering.
+She wanted to help in the fight to eradicate poverty.

 Jennifer developed some lifelong friends while working with WROC and POWER.
 She was a passionate advocate for low-income families and learned a great deal about the economics of poverty.
 She would talk to anyone and everyone about these issues.
 People learned about POWER from Jennifer in the locker room, on the bus, everywhere.